obbylee/phone-ecommerce/README.md

 * **Learning & Integrating tRPC with Hono:**
   - **Challenge:** As a newly learned technology, integrating **tRPC** into our Hono backend from scratch involved a steep learning curve and understanding its core concepts.
   - **Lesson Learned:** By building a well-structured **tRPC** within our Hono application, we successfully enabled every tRPC resolver to securely receive necessary resources.
 This hands-on experience solidified our understanding of tRPC's power in maintaining end-to-end type safety and efficient resource management across the API layer.

-- **Work in Progress: Better Auth & Turborepo Workspaces:**
-  - **Current State:** We're actively working on integrating **Better Auth** for a comprehensive authentication solution and transitioning to a full **Turborepo** monorepo workspace.
-These efforts aim to further streamline our development workflow and optimize build performance.

 🤝 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or find a bug, please open an issue or submit a pull request.